ErlendF/ctp/README.md

 ##Project report
 ### Project description and ambitions
 The original plan of this project was to create a RESTful web application that allowed users to register accounts where the information about the playtime on games they play is calculated from official API's.
 This application should then return the total time spent playing games.
+We also planned to have automatic deployment of the application in Docker on Openstack via the CI/CD feature in Gitlab.
+Lastly, if we had time, we would expand the functionality of the application.

-Most has been achieved, but we did not have time to expand the application as per our ambitions.
+Most has been achieved, but we did not have time to expand the functionality as per our ambitions.

 ### Reflection

 ### Learning outcome

 ### Total work hours
 The total work hours spent on this project is a little over 100 hours.